Tools we use - 2016 edition

 Windows XP (virtualized) - testing- We don't support XP anymore

 - Windows Vista (virtualized) - testing.
 Windows updates are broken on every single Vista snapshot we have which is annoying

 - Postman is a absolutely brilliant client for testing REST services.

-- Visual Studio 2015 Premium - not much to say
+- Visual Studio 2015 Premium - best IDE bar none

 - DotPeek - a decent replacement to .NET Reflector that can view things that Reflector can't, making it a worthwhile replacement despite some bugs and being chronically slow to start

 - OzCocde - still my number one tool and one I'd be lost without, I can no longer abide debugging on machines without this beauty

 - Cyotek Add Projects - a simple extension I created that I use pretty much any time I create a new solution to add references to my standard source code libraries (at least until I finish converting them into Nuget packages)

 - EditorConfig - useful for OSS projects to avoid space-vs-tab wars and now built into Visual Studio 2017

 - File Nesting - allows you to easily nest (or unnest!) files, great for TypeScript or T4 templates